tommyhall/tommyhall.github.io/_posts/2016-10-24-data-mining-heroes-of-the-storm-replays.md

 )
 ```

 This returns a generator object, so you can loop through it and take a look at the different kinds of data found in there.
 One of the things I was interested in researching was the influence that hero talent choices have on the game.
-We can get that information from the 'EndOfGameTalentChoices' event, which is a type of 'NNet.Replay.Tracker.SStatGameEvent' event.
+We can get that information from the 'EndOfGameTalentChoices' event, which is a type of tracker event.

 ```python
 for tracker_event in tracker_events: